 The CMO's reflect that the Court is doing the most critical and important work at this time in consideration of the health crisis.
-The Court anticipates these CMO's will be amended as the slow and incremental expansion of court services occurs and as jury trials return on August 3, 2020.
+The Court anticipates these CMO's will be amended as the slow and incremental expansion of court services occurs and as jury trials return on September 21, 2020 in Adams County.
 The most current CMO's are available on the 17th JD's website.

-- 9) Temporary and Permanent Protection Orders: Temporary protection orders are available on a daily basis as an essential public safety matter.
+10) Temporary and Permanent Protection Orders: Temporary protection orders are available on a daily basis as an essential public safety matter.
 Judicial officers shall attempt to and shall strongly encourage the parties to conduct permanent protection order hearings via remote technology.
 However, the Court recognizes that some PPO's must be resolved by in-person appearances.
-In these limited situations, the judicial officers may conduct an in-person PPO hearing only if necessary and safety protocols are strictly followed. - Adams County Court Civil Monetary Cases/FED cases: The Adams County Court has devised a plan to safely handle the routinely large number of civil monetary cases and FED cases in response to COVID-19.
+In these limited situations, the judicial officers may conduct an in-person PPO hearing only if necessary and safety protocols are strictly followed.

+- 11) Adams County Court Civil Monetary Cases/FED cases: The Adams County Court has devised a plan to safely handle the routinely large number of civil monetary cases and FED cases in response to COVID-19.
 CMO's have been issued by the court indicating the procedural changes, including moving to a non-appearance docket and requiring mandatory remote mediation for civil monetary cases.
-These CMO's are available on the 17th JD's website. - 11) Small Claims: If you are scheduled to appear in small claims (S-1 or R-2) in July 2020, please note your hearing will either be conducted by telephone or WebEx.
-Parties in the case will receive notice of instructions on how to contact the court for the hearing or will receive notice of a rescheduled court date from the court. - 12) Bond Forfeitures: An automatic stay will be placed on all professional bond forfeitures through July 31, 2020. - 13) Truancy: All hearings in truancy cases are hereby vacated for the remainder of the academic year. - 14) Problem-Solving Courts: Each problem-solving court team has discretion to maintain contact with the participants and conduct staffing via remote technology, including probation and the judicial officer, to address any individual participant or case need.
+These CMO's are available on the 17th JD's website. - 12) Small Claims: If you are scheduled to appear in small claims (S-1 or R-2) during the timeframe of this Order, please note your hearing will either be conducted by telephone or WebEx.
+Parties in the case will receive notice of instructions on how to contact the court for the hearing or will receive notice of a rescheduled court date from the court. - 13) Bond Forfeitures: An automatic stay will be placed on all professional bond forfeitures through October 2, 2020. - 14) Problem-Solving Courts: Each problem-solving court team has discretion to maintain contact with the participants and conduct staffing via remote technology, including probation and the judicial officer, to address any individual participant or case need.
 The judicial officer has discretion to determine what cases shall be heard on the individual circumstances of the participants.
 This will continue prior to virtual dockets being established.
-Each problem-solving court will begin implementing virtual dockets via remote technology as judicial resources permit.

-- Probation: The 17th Judicial Probation Department remains open and will continue to provide limited services to clients and the court.
-The Pre-Sentence Investigation and Alcohol Evaluation Units will continue to provide court ordered reports.
-The Supervision Units will be providing face to face contact with specialized and high-risk clients beginning in mid-May and will also work to provide meaningful contacts with clients by phone and WebEx.
-Drug testing and treatment services for clients are currently reduced and will be increased based upon community availability. - 16) Processing filings/"paperwork" and telephone calls: The courts of the 17th JD have had an extraordinary number of telephone calls and emails during this community health crisis.
+Each problem-solving court will begin implementing virtual dockets via remote technology as judicial resources permit. - Probation: The 17th Judicial Probation Department is open and is conducting business with clients at all levels.
+Probation officers are meeting with clients face-to-face (both wearing face coverings and social distancing), by WebEx and by telephone, depending upon the circumstances regarding safe and appropriate management of the case. - 16) Processing filings/"paperwork" and telephone calls: The courts of the 17th JD have had an extraordinary number of telephone calls and emails during this community health crisis.
 Consequently, responses to telephone calls and emails may be delayed.